StingraySoftware/dave/README.md

 ## Get Started

-* Clone the project
+* Clone the project `$ git clone https://github.com/StingraySoftware/dave`
-* Install a Python virtual env and a compatible version of node: `source src/main/resources/bash/setup_dev_env.bash`
+* Install a Python virtual env and a compatible version of node: `$ source src/main/resources/bash/setup_dev_env.bash`
-* Run the application: `src/main/resources/bash/run_gui.bash`
+* Run the application: `$ src/main/resources/bash/run_gui.bash`

 You will see that there's plenty left to do!